Efficient measure of information backflow with a quasistochastic process: Examples

-{\it Example 2: Dissipation model}---Next, we consider the same system and bath environment but with system-environment interaction that allows for dissipation in the populations too.
+Next we consider the same system and bath environment but with a system-environment interaction that allows for dissipation in the populations too.
 This evolution is governed by the time-local master equation

 where $\sigma_{\pm} = (\sigma_x \pm i\sigma_y)/2$ is the raising and lowering operators, $s(t) = -2\text{Im}[\dot{G}(t)/G(t)]$ is the time-dependent Lamb shift, and $\gamma(t) = -2\text{Re}[\dot{G}(t)/G(t)] = -\frac{2}{|G(t)|}\frac{d}{dt}|G(t)|$ is the decay rate.
 The dynamical map can be shown to be